 The Company capitalizes certain legal, accounting and other third-party fees that are directly related to an equity financing that is probable of successful completion until such financing is consummated.
 After consummation of an equity financing, these costs are recorded as a reduction of the proceeds received as a result of the financing.
-Should a planned equity financing be abandoned, terminated or significantly delayed, the deferred offering costs are immediately written off to operating expenses.
-As of June 30, 2020, no deferred offering costs are recorded in prepaid expenses and other current assets in the condensed consolidated balance sheets.
+Should a planned equity financing be abandoned, terminated or significantly delayed, the deferred offering costs are immediately written off to operating expenses in the condensed consolidated statements of operations and comprehensive income (loss) in the period of determination.
+As of September 30, 2020, \$940 of deferred offering costs were included in prepaid expenses and other current assets in the condensed consolidated balance sheets.